konveyor/enhancements/enhancements/non-admin/cam-non-admin-design.md

 All code is expected to have adequate tests (eventually with coverage expectations).

-### Graduation Criteria

-**Note:** *Section not required until targeted at a release.*

-Define graduation milestones.

-These may be defined in terms of API maturity, or as something else.
-Initial proposal should keep this high-level with a focus on what signals will be looked at to determine graduation.

-Consider the following in developing the graduation criteria for this
-enhancement:
-- Maturity levels - `Dev Preview`, `Tech Preview`, `GA`
-- Deprecation

-Clearly define what graduation means.

-#### Examples

 ##### Setup

 Source cluster is OCP3, target cluster is OCP4 and the target cluster is also